Disability pride month: celebrating inclusivity – now & always

 People celebrate disability pride month every July.
 It’s an opportunity for everyone to celebrate, raise awareness, and highlight voices during the month.
 But fostering inclusion and celebrating diversity should be a daily part of our lives.
 Organizations can look into creating an accommodating environment and digital experience for all employees and stakeholders, but most importantly, respecting our differences as individuals.

-People with disabilities can also be gifted with exceptional skills, talents, and abilities.
+People with disabilities can also have exceptional skills, talents, and abilities.
 Look past the disability and see the person in front of you.

 What Are the Origins of Disability Pride Month?